 The Democratic Foundation of Chameria (DFC) has been a Member of UNPO since June 2017.

-Chameria is a centuries-old territory inherited and inhabited by the Cham people, an Albanian-speaking ethnocultural group also referred to as Arvanites.
+Chameria is a centuries-old inhabited territory once frequented by the Cham people, an Albanian-speaking ethnocultural group, sometimes also referred to as Arvanites.
 The majority of the land was incorporated into to the Greek State by the Conference of the Ambassadors in London in 1913, without the consultation or agreement of the Chams and with a small section of the land becoming part of the newly formed country of Albania

 Cham people today are seeking the right to return to Chameria by being granted Greek citizenship, whilst keeping citizenship of the countries in which they currently reside.
 They are also calling for the recognition of their status as a minority group.
 The restoration of their right to property is another main concern of the Chams, as Muslim Chams have seen this alienated by the Greek government since the early 20th century, following the signing of the Turkish-Greek peace agreement and the 1923 population exchange between the two nations.
 Muslim Chams, in particular, have been persecuted by the Greek government from this period onwards, being expelled from Greece following World War II (WWII).